Provider and Pharmacy Network

 VillageCareMAX Medicare Total Advantage has a large network of doctors, hospitals, long-term services providers, pharmacies, and other providers.
 We work closely with you and your providers to help ensure that your healthcare needs are met.

-- The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
+- The plan covers emergency care or urgently needed services that you get from an out-of-network provider

-- The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan’s service area.
+- The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan’s service area

-As a member, you must choose an in-network or out-of-network provider to be your Primary Care Provider (PCP).
+As a member, you must choose an in-network provider to be your Primary Care Provider (PCP).
 Your PCP will coordinate services with specialists and other providers if needed.
 You do not need a referral from your PCP to see a specialist for routine care.
 If you need a service that requires prior authorization (approval in advance) from the plan, your provider will need to contact VillageCareMAX to get prior authorization.
 Please refer to your Evidence of Coverage for a complete listing of services that require prior authorization.

 Provider & Pharmacy Directory